Breast cancer is the most common cancer among women. Diagnosed early, breast cancer has a good chance of being cured.

 Certain screening procedures scan only be carried out by a health professional: mammography or clinical breast examination.
 However, it is important to be alert to your body's signals, so as to be able to detect the early signs of breast cancer.
 Early detection of breast cancer is very important, because the earlier it is detected, the better it will be treated.

-How do I perform a breast self-examination?
+How do I perform breast self-examination?

-There are 3 methods of palpation:
+There are 3 different palpation methods: